Columbine High School massacre

 1999 mass shooting in Colorado, U.S.

-The Columbine High School massacre was a school shooting and attempted bombing that occurred at Columbine High School in Columbine, Colorado, United States, on April 20, 1999.
+On April 20, 1999, high school senior students Eric Harris and Dylan Klebold murdered 13 students (Note: One of the wounded students, Anne Marie Hochhalter, died of her injuries in 2025) and one teacher in a school shooting and attempted bombing at Columbine High School in Columbine, Colorado, United States.
 (Note: The school's location is on Pierce Street, which runs north-south through Columbine, roughly 1 mi west of the Littleton city limit.
 The United States Postal Service designates "Littleton" as the default place name for addresses in the school's ZIP code; thus, the massacre was widely reported as having happened in the adjacent city of Littleton.)
-The perpetrators, twelfth-grade students Eric Harris and Dylan Klebold, murdered 13 students (Note: One of whom died of injuries in 2025) and one teacher; ten were killed in the school library, where Harris and Klebold subsequently died by suicide.
-Twenty additional people were injured by gunshots, and gunfire was exchanged several times with law enforcement with neither side being struck.
-Another three people were injured trying to escape.
-The Columbine massacre was the deadliest mass shooting at a K–12 school in U.S. history until December 2012.
-(Note: At this time, it was surpassed by the Sandy Hook Elementary School shooting.)
-(Note: Many early reports said the Columbine massacre was the worst school-related massacre in US history.
-However, the 1927 Bath School disaster (a bombing) left 44 dead.
-The 1966 University of Texas tower shooting was the deadliest school shooting at the time.)
-It is still considered one of the most infamous massacres in the United States, and it is known for inspiring many other school shootings and bombings; the word Columbine has since become a byword for modern school shootings.
-As of 2025, Columbine remains the deadliest mass shooting and school shooting in Colorado, the deadliest high school shooting to happen west of the Mississippi River, and one of the deadliest mass shootings in the United States.
+Twenty people were injured by the gunfire, and three others were injured while trying to escape.
+The attack ended when Harris and Klebold committed suicide.
+The Columbine massacre was the deadliest mass shooting at a K–12 school in U.S. history until the Sandy Hook Elementary School shooting in December 2012.
+It was also the deadliest high school shooting until Parkland high school in 2018.
+Columbine is considered among the most infamous massacres in the United States, which as of June 2025, had inspired more than 70 copycat crimes, a phenomenon dubbed the Columbine effect, and Columbine has become a byword for modern school shootings.